Will the Khartoum Power–Sharing Agreement Survive?

 From an academic point of view, I am reminded that many power-sharing peace agreements have failed across the globe before achieving their core objectives.
 The return to violence is inevitable if past war crimes and grievances of the society are not properly addressed; disarmament and security are not guaranteed; international support is inadequate for economic recovery; civil society, minorities, and women are not included in the peace process.
 Hence, the new transitional government of Sudan needs to pay careful attention to these issues in order to build a better future.

-The editor-in-chief of Sudan Radio Debanga has also rightly pointed out four major challenges of the government: anti-government activities by some political Islamists, marginalized population groups, consequences of Darfur war and influences of regional and international powers in shaping the future direction of Sudanese domestic politics.
-In sum, the future of Sudan lies in at least three areas: the return to civilian-led democratic rule, back to military rule and the start of a new civil war with the collapse of the Khartoum Power-Sharing Agreement.
+The editor-in-chief of Sudan Radio Debanga has also rightly pointed out four major challenges of the government: anti-government activities by some political Islamists, marginalized population groups, consequences of the Darfur war, and influences of regional and international powers in shaping the future direction of Sudanese domestic politics.
+In sum, the future of Sudan lies in at least three areas: the return to civilian-led democratic rule, back to military rule, and the start of a new civil war with the collapse of the Khartoum Power-Sharing Agreement.